 OAS Lady Liberty XX is a light brown female alpaca who has a small white and black spot in her fleece.
 She carries a black allele, which suggests she is capable of producing a black cria.
 This information influences our future breeding of her.
 With this new information, we can now match her to a black herdsire and have greater confidence that Lady could produce a black cria.

 Lots of Bubbles is another female we tested.
 Her fiber looks like an Appaloosa alpaca.
 She has a dark grey (or light black) base color with lots of round white spots.
 She also has virtually every color of fiber mixed into her coat.
 Her test results show that she is a black alpaca who carries tuxedo grey.
 With this new information, we know we can breed her with the potential of producing a tuxedo grey alpaca.
 We also now know that we do not want to breed her to our herdsire Leviticus, who is a tuxedo grey.
 The combination of two tuxedo greys increases the likelihood of miscarriage.

 There is still a lot we don’t know and there is still a lot we can learn about the color genetics of alpaca.
-Jason and Lynn are continuing to perform testing on both herds and we are eager to get the next set of results back.
-Lynn will be discussing her current finding in a presentation at next month’s Parade of Champions.
+Jason and Lynn have continued to perform testing on both herds and they have been comparing these results to the crias that were born throughout the summer.

 Jason is also investigating alternate testing options with academic intuitions here in the states.
 These new testing options would potentially expand the testing details and provide even more information for advancing color breeding and the overall quality of alpaca herds.